Database Management Systems

 What Does a Database Management System Look Like?

-Different database management systems look different, but generally, there are a number of common features that you'll usually see across most of them.
+Different systems look different, but generally, there are a number of common features that you'll usually see across most of them.

 Which Database System to Use?

 If you are using a database for home or small office use, Microsoft Access or Filemaker should be fine.
-If you need to create a database driven website, then you're better off using a more robust system such as SQL Server, Oracle, or MySQL.
+If you need to create a database driven website, then you're better off using a more robust system such as SQL Server, MySQL, or Oracle.

 The examples in this tutorial use Microsoft Access.
 If you don't have Microsoft Access, you should still be able to follow the examples.
 The tasks we perform are the same tasks you would need to perform regardless of which database management system you use.
 The key goal with this tutorial is to provide you with an overview of what is involved in creating and maintaining a database.